hyperlane-xyz/hyperlane-warp-ui-template/CUSTOMIZE.md

 This app requires a set of warp route configs to function.
 The configs are located in `./src/consts/warpRoutes.yaml` and `./src/consts/warpRoutes.ts`.
 The output artifacts of a warp route deployment using the [Hyperlane CLI](https://www.npmjs.com/package/@hyperlane-xyz/cli) can be used here.

-In addition to defining your warp route configs, you can control which routes display in the UI via the `warpRoutesWhitelist.ts` file.
+In addition to defining your warp route configs, you can control which routes display in the UI via the `warpRouteWhitelist.ts` file.

 ## Custom Chain Configs